EsraaKhedr-SwiftAct/sys-req-import/reqif_github_readme.md

 ## 📌 Troubleshooting
 - **Missing Attributes:** Enable them in `reqif_config.json`.
-- **Project Fields Not Updated:** Ensure their names exactly match fields in your GitHub Project V2.
+- **Project Fields Not Updated:** Ensure Project V2 fields match the name in process document.

 ## 📌 Limitations
 - The github action will run only when you push new or edited config file.
 - Extremely large ReqIF files may slow down processing
 - Vendor extensions vary greatly
-- API rate limits from GitHub may apply

 ## 📌 Additional informations
 ### **1.Handling `.reqif` Files From Different Vendors**